Uganda March 27-April 5, 2023

 In the 1860s, while Arabs sought influence from the north, British explorers searching for the source of the Nile arrived in Uganda.
 They were followed by British Anglican missionaries who arrived in the kingdom of Buganda in 1877 and French Catholic missionaries in 1879.

 From 1886, there was a series of religious wars in Buganda, initially between Muslims and Christians and then, from 1890, between ba-Ingleza Protestants and ba-Fransa Catholics.
-Because of civil unrest and financial burdens, IBEAC claimed that it was unable to “maintain their occupation” in the region.
+Because of civil unrest and financial burdens, IBEAC claimed that it was unable to “maintain its occupation” in the region.
 British commercial interests were ardent to protect the trade route of the Nile, which prompted the British government to annex Buganda and adjoining territories to create the Uganda Protectorate in 1894.

 Uganda Protectorate (1894–1962).
 The Protectorate of Uganda was a protectorate of the British Empire from 1894 to 1962.
 In 1894 the territory was extended to Toro in 1900, Ankole in 1901, and Bunyoro in 1933) to an area that roughly corresponds to that of present-day Uganda.